elsasserlab/minute/docs/reference.md

 `minute.yaml` configuration.

 **`pooled_only`**.
 Produces only the bigWigs for the pooled replicates.

+**`pooled_only_minimal`**.
+Runs the default pipeline, but it only generates bigWig files for the pools present in groups.tsv, scaled for treatment libraries and unscaled for the controls.

 **`no_bigwigs`**.
 Runs the default pipeline but skips the bigWig generation entirely.
 This is useful for a quick check on QC metrics, since the rest of the